 How is the integrity of product packs safe-guarded?

-Each product pack and its constituents are signed by certificates from an air gapped HSM.
+Each DEX Pack and its constituents are signed by certificates from an air gapped HSM.
 Rights to this certificate are heavily restricted.
-Product packs on the Exchange are all signed by this certificate that 1E officially supports.
+DEX Packs on the Exchange are all signed by this certificate that 1E officially supports.
 1E strongly advises against running any instruction that does not contain this certificate.
 It is easy to check for the 1E Exchange certificate by opening the instruction in TIMS and checking for the following info message:

 Managed hosting and Security:

-All product packs are hosted on a separated layer from the frontend on dedicated servers on Azure managed by 1E.
+All DEX Packs are hosted on a separated layer from the frontend on dedicated servers on Azure managed by 1E.
 A dedicated intrusion detection tool prevents known and unknown malware to be installed on this server.
 Moreover, a vulnerability assessment tool provides the industry’s most comprehensive vulnerability coverage with the ability to predict which security issues to remediate first.